-A template corrective and preventative action plan will be sent as a separate Word document with the final inspection report.
+A template corrective and preventative action plan will be sent as a separate Word document with both the draft and final inspection report.
 Establishments must complete this template and return it to the HTA within 14 days of the issue of the final report.